taneeshk12/new-user-app-sails/README.md

-**Endpoint**

-**Method**

-**Description**

-/user

-GET

-GET
+GET '/user' get all user

-POST

-PUT

-Get all users

-/user/:id

-/user

-Get user by ID
+GET '/user/:id' get an user by id

+POST '/user' set all body arguments that is 'phone,name,email and password'

-Create a new user
+PUT '/user/:id' update a user by providing body arguments

-/user/:id

-/user/:id

-Update an existing user

-Delete an existing user
+DELETE '/user/:id'  Delete an existing user

-DELETE